Xinghai Square: Fountains

 Xinghai Square's water landscape is distributed in the central star-shaped square, the Centennial City Sculpture and along the road in the middle of the square.
-The water landscape is consist of musical fountain and flowing water.
+The water landscape consists of the musical fountain and flowing water.

 Musical fountain

 The fountain has a diameter of 140 meters and a maximum spray height of 88 meters.
-It adopts 8 patented technologies and presents a shocking performance of "sound, light, electricity, and fire".
+It adopts 8 patented technologies and presents a performance of "sound, light, electricity, and fire".

 Flowing water

 The surrounding flowing water is arranged in a circular pattern.
 There are nine groups of musical fountains.
 The water landscape of the center has a total of fifty small colorful musical fountains.

 Events

 Dalian International Walking Conference

 Since the first Dalian International Walking Conference was successfully held in 2003, the third weekend in May has become a major festival for hiking enthusiasts and citizens in Dalian to go hiking.
 In 2008, the International Marching League organized more than 600 Dutch hiking enthusiasts to Dalian to participate in the Sino-Dutch Friendship Hiking Conference.
 Dutch hikers and Dalian hikers walked together on Xinghai Square and Binhai Road.